Enterprise modelling: Ontology engineering

 Ontology engineering or ontology building is a subfield of knowledge engineering that studies the methods and methodologies for building ontologies.
 In the domain of enterprise architecture, an ontology is an outline or a schema used to structure objects, their attributes and relationships in a consistent manner.
 As in enterprise modelling, an ontology can be composed of other ontologies.
 The purpose of ontologies in enterprise modelling is to formalize and establish the sharability, re-usability, assimilation and dissemination of information across all organizations and departments within an enterprise.
 Thus, an ontology enables integration of the various functions and processes which take place in an enterprise.

 One common language with well articulated structure and vocabulary would enable the company to be more efficient in its operations.
 A common ontology will allow for effective communication, understanding and thus coordination among the various divisions of an enterprise.
 There are various kinds of ontologies used in numerous environments.
 While the language example given earlier dealt with the area of information systems and design, other ontologies may be defined for processes, methods, activities, etc., within an enterprise.

 Using ontologies in enterprise modelling offers several advantages.
 Ontologies ensure clarity, consistency, and structure to a model.
 They promote efficient model definition and analysis.
 Generic enterprise ontologies allow for reusability of and automation of components.
 Because ontologies are schemata or outlines, the use of ontologies does not ensure proper enterprise model definition, analysis, or clarity.
 Ontologies are limited by how they are defined and implemented.
 An ontology may or may not include the potential or capability to capture all of the aspects of what is being modelled.

 Systems thinking

 The modelling of the enterprise and its environment could facilitate the creation of enhanced understanding of the business domain and processes of the extended enterprise, and especially of the relations—both those that "hold the enterprise together" and those that extend across the boundaries of the enterprise.
 Since enterprise is a system, concepts used in system thinking can be successfully reused in modelling enterprises.

-This way a fast understanding can be achieved throughout the enterprise about how business functions are working and how they depend upon other functions in the organization.